Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Embodied Intelligence Empowering Wireless Communication

+Conventional coverage relies on a supply-driven model that deploys fixed base stations presuming alignment with unpredictable demand, resulting in chronic resource misalignment \cite{Zaid2023}.
+Embodied intelligence inverts this paradigm to be demand-driven, empowering the network to actively perceive where demand exists and physically deliver coverage as a targeted, on-demand resource.

-This shift is operationalized through the tight PCE loop of an agent, which enables the network to locate and track demand in real time.
-This mechanism is powerfully illustrated by a post-disaster scenario with absent ground infrastructure.
+This is illustrated by a post-disaster scenario with absent ground infrastructure.
 A fleet of UAVs is first deployed to perceive the demand landscape by identifying the precise locations of user signals from survivors or rescue teams \cite{LGMDigitalTwin6G}.
-This data is then used to cognize an optimal deployment strategy, calculating the ideal positions for a minimal number of UAVs to create a robust mesh network serving all identified demand points.
-Finally, the UAVs execute this strategy by physically moving to these coordinates, creating a network topology that is a direct physical manifestation of real-time demand.
-By continuously iterating this PCE loop, network coverage becomes a living, adaptive fabric, ensuring that finite resources are always directed toward points of maximum impact.
+This spatial and signal-strength information feeds a distributed cognitive algorithm that calculates optimal hover coordinates for maximum coverage and continuously updates routing paths to maintain mesh integrity.
+Subsequently, the agents physically execute these calculated trajectories, autonomously adjusting their spatial configurations to stabilize the network links against environmental disturbances and dynamic user movements.
+By continuously iterating this PCE loop, network coverage becomes a living, adaptive fabric, ensuring that finite resources are directed toward points of maximum impact.